Martoxdlol/m3-stack/README.md

 # m3-Stack

-m3-stack is a library with a set of tools and utilities to build a web app with "single page app" with react and backend with nodejs.
+m3-stack is a library with a set of tools and utilities to build, bundle and deploy web apps with react and backend with nodejs.

 It provides great defaults for creating a new app, bundling backend and frontend code, deploying to providers like Vercel.